samwiseg0/plex/debug_stats_monitoring/README.md

 Plex - Direct play streams
 Errors present in Plex Media Server log
 ```
+### Notes:
+- This will take a bit of effort and time to get working so BE PATIENT!.
+- In order to get the websocket per second metric you have to have the `plex_websocket_logger.py` running.
+- If there are other things you would like to see monitored feel free to open an issue.

 ## Dashboard
-The above stats/scripts can be used in conjunction with grafana to build a custom dashboard.
+The above stats/scripts can be used in conjunction with Grafana to build a custom dashboard.
 Grafana specific scripts can be found here: https://github.com/DirtyCajunRice/grafana-scripts

+This dashboard is from a collection of sources.
+Zabbix and InfluxDB make up the dashboard below.

 ### Example Dashboard
 <img width="600" alt="Example" src="https://i.imgur.com/hqlTkfS.png">